 - NSAIDs (C/I if previous exacerbation related to NSAID or aspirin use)

-A NCEPOD report5 into 200 asthma deaths, most of which occurred out of hospital, found that a history of severe asthma and presence of an adverse psychosocial factor was associated with an increased risk of developing near-fatal or fatal asthma.
+A National Confidential Enquiry into Patient Outcome and Death report (NCEPOD) into 200 asthma deaths, most of which occurred out of hospital, found that the following were associated with an increased risk of developing near-fatal or fatal asthma.
 Admission should be considered for patients with these risk factors regardless of the severity of the current episode.

 - Previous near-fatal asthma (ventilation, ICU)